Skip to main content

 Pharmacogenomics is the study of how genes affect a person’s response to drugs.
 This field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications that can be prescribed based on a person’s genetic makeup.
 This development suggests that “personalized medicine” may be a possibility.

 Many currently available drugs are presented as “one size fits all,” but significant genetic variations in drug metabolism exist between individuals.
-It can be difficult to predict who will benefit from a medication, who will not respond at all, and who will experience negative side effects or an unintended drug event.
+It can be challenging to predict who will benefit from a medication, who will not respond at all, and who will experience adverse side effects or an unintended drug event.
 Unintended drug reactions are a significant cause of hospitalizations and deaths in the United States, as discussed in Chapter 6.

 Pharmacogenomics is being used to develop tailored drugs to treat a wide range of health problems, including cancer, depression, cardiovascular disease, Alzheimer’s disease, and asthma.

-The field of pharmacogenomics is growing, and researchers have identified common types of genetic variation called single nucleotide polymorphisms (SNPs), which are responsible for variations in drug response.
+The field of pharmacogenomics is growing, and researchers have identified common types of genetic variation called single-nucleotide polymorphisms (SNPs), which are responsible for variations in drug response.

-4.1 Single nucleotide polymorphisms
+4.1 Single-nucleotide polymorphisms

 strand of DNA with a SNP.
 C is paired with T representing a single nucleotide substitution

-Figure \(\PageIndex{1}\): DNA strand with a SNP.
+Figure 4.1: DNA Strand with a SNP.
 (CC-BY 4.0; Riley Cutler)

 An audio definition of SNPs is available from the National Human Genome Research Institute’s Talking Glossary of Genetic Terms, available from the National Institutes of Health.

-4.2 Phase I Enzymes, Genetic Variation and Drug Metabolism
+4.2 Phase I Enzymes, Genetic Variation, and Drug Metabolism

 Results of metabolizing enzymes on parent drugs and prodrugs

-Figure \(\PageIndex {2}\): Parent Drugs vs Prodrugs.
+Figure 4.2.1: Comparison of the Metabolism of Parent Drugs vs Prodrugs.
 (CC-BY 4.0; Riley Cutler)

-4.3 Phase II Enzymes, Genetic Variation and Drug Metabolism
+4.3 Phase II Enzymes, Genetic Variation, and Drug Metabolism

-Phase II enzymes reactions, which include reactions to make a drug more water soluble—such as glucuronation, acetylation, and methylation—also have polymorphism in other enzyme families.
+Phase II enzyme reactions, which include reactions to make a drug more water soluble—such as glucuronation, acetylation, and methylation—also have polymorphism in other enzyme families.
 Making a drug more water soluble allows it to be excreted.

 4.4 Transport Proteins and Polymorphisms